mybooking-es/mybooking-camper/README.md

 A simple plugin for generating Mybooking camper custom post type

+IMPORTANT: this plugin depends on Mybooking Reservation Engine

 ## Description
 Simple custom post type for create camper fleets and pages with booking calendar.
 You need an active account on Mybooking and a proper invertory.